elastic/elasticsearch-labs/docs/CONTRIBUTING.md

 ### Where

 * Select a folder under [notebooks](../notebooks/README.md) that matches the category of your notebook.
 If none of them match, create a new folder.
-* Create a folder under the category for your notebook.

 ### What